Type in what information you are looking for or use the categories below to explore.

 What are possible side effects of getting a COVID-19 shot?

-COVID-19 vaccination side effects can vary from person to person and across age groups.
+COVID-19 vaccination side effects can vary from person to person.
 Possible serious side effects may include severe allergic reactions and inflammation of the heart muscle or outer lining of the heart.
 Common side effects include pain, redness, and swelling in the vaccinated arm.
 Additionally, some people may experience fever, chills, fatigue (tiredness), headache, muscle aches, and nausea.
 Contact your healthcare provider if you have a sore arm that worsens in 24 hours, if you experience any concerning side effects, or if your side effects don’t resolve after a few days.
+People sometimes faint after medical procedures, including vaccination.
+Tell your provider if you feel dizzy or have vision changes or ringing in the ears.

 Tell your vaccination provider about all your medical conditions, including if you have any allergies or have had a severe allergic reaction after receiving a previous dose of any COVID-19 vaccine.
-To learn more, visit the CDC website or call the CDC
+To learn more, visit CDC.gov or call the CDC

 Can someone have myocarditis or pericarditis after a COVID-19 vaccine?

-According to the CDC, myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) after COVID-19 vaccination are rare.
-When reported in the US, the cases have especially been among adolescent and young adult males within weeks after receiving the second dose of an mRNA COVID-19 vaccine; however, cases have also been observed in females, in other age groups, and after other doses.
+According to the CDC, myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) have been seen rarely after COVID-19 vaccination.
+When reported in the US, the cases have occurred most commonly in males 12 years through 24 years of age.
+In most of these people, symptoms began within a week following vaccination; however, cases have also been observed in females, in other age groups, and after other doses.

 Symptoms of myocarditis and pericarditis include: